sleconf/sleconf-www/2017/CFP.md

 **Workshops:** Workshops will be organized by SPLASH.
 Please inform us and contact the SPLASH organizers if you would like to organize a workshop of interest to the SLE audience.

+### Artifact Evaluation

+For the second year SLE will use an evaluation process for assessing the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
+Authors of accepted papers are invited to submit artifacts.
+For more information, have a look at the [Artifact Evaluation](http://www.sleconf.org/2017/ArtifactEvaluation.html) page.

 ### Publications